onc-healthit/inferno-community/README.md

 This application creates test clients that exercise the range of requirements of a [SMART on FHIR](http://smarthealthit.org/smart-on-fhir/) server.
 These clients have tests for the [SMART App Launch Framework](http://www.hl7.org/fhir/smart-app-launch/), [Argonaut](http://hl7.org/fhir/DSTU2/argonaut/argonaut.html) Implementation Guides, and [FHIR DSTU2](http://hl7.org/fhir/DSTU2/index.html).

+## Using Inferno

+If you are new to FHIR or SMART-on-FHIR, you may want to review the [Inferno Quick Start Guide](https://github.com/siteadmin/inferno/wiki/Quick-Start-Guide).

 ## Installation and Deployment

 ### Docker Installation